warren-bank/Android-ExoPlayer-AirPlay-Receiver/README.md

       - broadcast an Intent to start the video in another application (ex: _ExoAirPlayer_)
     * in other web browsers:
       - automatically redirect to the [SPA](http://webcast-reloaded.surge.sh/airplay_sender.html) (above)

+* [_MpcFreemote_ Android app](https://github.com/warren-bank/Android-MpcFreemote) that is open-source, and can be used to:
+  - discover [Media Player Classic (MPC) receivers](#media-player-classic-home-cinema-mpc-hc-api) on the same LAN
+  - browse the remote file system to find A/V media, and initiate playback
+  - send commands to control most aspects of playback

 * [_Toaster Cast_ Android app](https://apkpure.com/toaster-cast-dlna-upnp-player/com.n7mobile.simpleupnpplayer) that can be used to:
   - discover AirPlay v1 receivers on the same LAN